Banner Health

 Type 2 Diabetes

 Type 2 diabetes is the most common form of diabetes.
-While type 2 cannot be cured, there are steps you can take to help live an active and healthy life.
+While it cannot be cured, many people are able to manage the condition and live active, healthy lives with the right care and support.

 What is type 2 diabetes?

-Type 2 diabetes is a condition that affects the way your body uses blood glucose (blood sugar), an important source of fuel.
+Type 2 diabetes is a chronic condition that affects how the body uses glucose, also called blood sugar, which is an important source of energy.

 How common is type 2 diabetes?

-Type 2 diabetes is common worldwide.
-About 1 in 10 Americans has diabetes, and more than 90% of those who have diabetes have type 2.
+Type 2 diabetes is common in the United States and worldwide.
+About 1 in 10 Americans has diabetes, and more than 90% of those cases are type 2 diabetes.

 How is type 2 diabetes different from type 1 diabetes?

-Type 1 and type 2 diabetes are different in their root causes, but both can lead to serious health problems if left untreated.
+Type 1 and type 2 diabetes have different causes, but both require ongoing care.

 What are the signs and symptoms of type 2 diabetes?

-Learn more about type 2 diabetes signs and symptoms.
+Learn more about the symptoms of type 2 diabetes.

 What causes type 2 diabetes?

-Learn more about your risk for type 2 diabetes.
+Learn more about risk factors for type 2 diabetes.

 How is type 2 diabetes diagnosed and treated?

-Learn more about testing and managing type 2 diabetes.
+Learn more about type 2 diabetes testing and treatment.